Ahsome/NIMA-Notes/- Todo -/A+N To Do List.md

 12 short case practices on blackboard - work our way through that - 2 per day?

 ![[Pasted image 20230509140924.png]]

+Geeky Medics:
+- Patient with blood in their urine
+- Lady with headache
+- Lady with jaundice
+- Lady with haematemesis
+- Collapse on the beach
+- "He's just not himself"
+- Lady with LOC
+- Man with headache
+- Lady with SOB
+- Lady with drooping face
+- Man with chest pain
+- Man with back pain

 A patient with shortness of breath and/or oedema:
 A patient with chest pain